zenphp/shapefile-to-map-definitions/README.md

-# Map builder scrips for simple_interactive_maps module
+# Map builder scripts for simple_interactive_maps module

 Makes use of shapefile and d3-geo-projection to convert US Census county shapefiles to geojson format.
 The geojson is then broken up into individual state definitions, and